 - Included proper exception mappers matching current Spring conventions

-The result: production-ready code following current best practices, not what worked in 2019.
+The result was code following current best practices, not what worked in 2019.

 Setup: Context7 is a built-in MCP plugin in Claude Code.
-No additional configuration needed—just use it naturally:
+No additional configuration needed:

 // Just ask Claude about a library, and it will use Context7 automatically